jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 ##### Tasks to complete

--   Submit several test orders to verify that telemetry is capturing custom events.
+-   Submit several test orders to verify that telemetry is capturing custom events

--   Simulate a load test of at least 250 users browsing the home page over a 5-minute time frame.
+-   Simulate a load test of at least 250 users browsing the home page over a 5-minute time frame

--   Use the monitoring capabilities of your telemetry solution to identify failures from the test (if any).
+-   Use the monitoring capabilities of your telemetry solution to identify failures from the test (if any)

--   Use the monitoring capabilities of your telemetry solution to identify performance issues from the test.
+-   Use the monitoring capabilities of your telemetry solution to identify performance issues from the test

 #### Exit criteria

--   You should be able to view the average response time for the simulated load test.
+-   You should be able to view the average response time for the simulated load test

--   The telemetry solution should show custom events captured by the application such as new orders.
+-   The telemetry solution should show custom events captured by the application such as new orders

--   The telemetry solution should show performance numbers such as the number of sessions and average response time.
+-   The telemetry solution should show performance numbers such as the number of sessions and average response time

 ## Exercise 5: Automating backend processes